 - Kit specific specialty priest benefits for custom campaign items.

 - Always receives a special result for summon creature spells.

 - Added Leveling Restrictions (Circle RP to advance beyond 11th level)

 - Material components required for divine spells.

 The past decade has been one filled with strife and conflict for Tethyr.
 Many men and peasants who thought they would never take up arms were forced or inspired to during the Interregnum.
 Many men and peasants thought they were done holding arms when Zaranda Star was crowned queen...
 Those same many men are now faced with the conflict with Amn, and while many are certainly uneasy at the thought, there are others still that can't wait for a chance to fight a new enemy.

-Devotion of the mind, body and soul to a cause is nothing new in Tethyr.
+The devotion of the mind, body, and soul to a cause is nothing new in Tethyr.
 Eastern philosophies of Ki and a spiritualistic view of the world have been present in Western Faerun for hundreds of years.
-Temples devoted to the gods have taken their fair share of these ideas and warped them towards their own ideals over time.
-Tethyr itself boasts many temples, hidden in far distant reaches, where evil worshipers take advantage of these little understood forces while working to make themselves whole.
+Temples devoted to the gods have taken their fair share of these ideas and warped them towards their own ideas over time.
+Tethyr itself boasts many temples, hidden in far distant reaches, where evil worshipers take advantage of these little-understood forces while working to make themselves whole.
 Mind, body, and soul.

 - Added Multiclassing Restrictions.
 A monk who takes a base class level other than monk may no longer progress as a monk.